HomeLingwa de Planeta — a step towards the global language.

 Language description

 In accordance with the principle of maximum lexical internationality, LdP basically includes the most widespread international words known to a majority of people.
 One result of this is to give a leading role to Latinate vocabulary.
 Latin roots are enormously widespread over the planet.
-For example, the word "transformation" will be understood by the speakers of English, Russian, German, French, Spanish, Portuguese, Italian, and many other languages.
-The best root to be taken for LdP is thus clear.

 In considering the form of Latinate words, we are helped by Esperanto, and perhaps even more so by Novial, the language constructed by the famed linguist Otto Jespersen.
 Novial's vocabulary contains the most widely understood words in a form that is highly recognizable to the bulk of Europeans.
 Of course we have a different grammar in LdP, and we do not believe it necessary for all inanimate nouns to end in –е, and for adjectives to end in –i.
 But we use many Novial roots (Novial in turn incorporates many roots from Ido and Esperanto).